Diarrhea

 Call right away if an infant 3 months old or younger has vomiting or diarrhea.

-If you think the person needs over-the-counter diarrhea medication; some kinds
+If you think the person needs over-the-counter diarrhea medication; some kinds of diarrhea can get worse with anti-diarrheal medications.

 If you think the person has traveler’s diarrhea or drank contaminated water